victorchukwuemeka/blog-v1/README.md

 # preview.benjamincrozat.com

-This is the source code for the new version of my 25K/month visitors blog. **100% not vibe coded.**
+This is the source code for the new version of thousands of visitors blog. **100% not vibe coded.**

 **You can do whatever you want with the code.**